OU Supercomputing Center for Education & Research

 "CyberAmbassadors: Let's Talk: Communicating That There's a Problem"

-Abstract: Strong interpersonal communication skills can foster success in both professional and personal situations.
+Strong interpersonal communication skills can foster success in both professional and personal situations.
 This session will focuses on building participants' capacity to engage in meaningful, one-on-one conversations about challenging topics.
 Participants will explore common types of problems and practice skills for resolving ability, motivation and interpersonal problem situations.

 Slides: coming soon